-EMC Casualty Corporation – Leading the defense of multiple shareholder suits and appraisal claims against the controlling shareholder of a large publicly-traded insurance company in connection with its “going-private” transaction.
+EMC Casualty Corporation – Leading the defense of multiple shareholder suits and appraisal claims against the controlling shareholder of a large publicly-traded insurance company in connection with its $350MM “going-private” transaction.
 Obtained three (and counting) unanimous favorable decisions from the Iowa Supreme Court and the Eighth Circuit Court of Appeals.

 SEC Investigation of Energy Manufacturer – Led the internal investigation for a special committee of the board of a publicly-traded energy manufacturer amid a challenge to a prior shareholder vote.
 Leading the defense of the company in connection with an SEC investigation into potential registration statement violations.